-Loyola Marymount University offers a wide range of academic scholarship programs to recognize and reward the scholastic accomplishments of our most distinguished entering freshmen.
+Loyola Marymount University offers a wide range of academic scholarship programs to recognize and reward the academic accomplishments of our most distinguished entering freshmen.
 No special application is required for these scholarships.
 All applicants for admission are automatically considered.
 Selection is based on academic accomplishment, including GPA, standardized test results, rigor of college prep curriculum and class standing.
 Additional factors may also be considered for particular scholarships, as indicated below.

 Scholarship Eligibility & Requirements

 All first time freshmen are eligible for the scholarships described below.
-Equal opportunity shall be provided for all incoming freshman applicants for scholarship consideration on the basis of their demonstrated academic ability and merit without discrimination on the basis of their race, color, religion, gender, sexual orientation, national origin, citizenship, age, disability, and status with the armed forces unless otherwise stated in the scholarship guidelines.
+Equal opportunity will be provided for all incoming freshman applicants for scholarship consideration on the basis of their demonstrated academic ability and merit without discrimination on the basis of their race, color, religion, gender, sexual orientation, national origin, citizenship, age, disability, and status with the armed forces unless otherwise stated in the scholarship guidelines.

 Full-time enrollment (12-18 units) is required each semester to receive these awards.
 All awards may be adjusted if you receive additional federal, state, or institutional aid after your scholarship is awarded.
 All LMU merit based scholarships are applied to billable costs only; funding is not provided to cover non LMU expenses.
-Awards are available for a maximum of eight semesters of enrollment, and are not available for summer enrollment or enrollment in non-LMU study abroad programs.
+Awards are available for a maximum of eight semesters of enrollment, and are not available for summer enrollment or enrollment in a non-LMU study abroad programs.

 Annual renewal of these awards is automatic up to 4 years or 8 semesters, as long as you meet the eligibility requirements outlined in the LMU Merit Scholarship Benefits and Responsibilities.

 Here is a summary of our scholarship programs: